mrkaye97/slackr/README.md

     throw an error, but also not post anything to your channel).
 If this happens, try explicitly adding the `slackr` app to your channel in your Slack workspace with `/invite @your_app_name`
+  - Sometimes, channels may not show up in your workspace.
+If this happens, try running `R.cache::clearCache()`.

 ### LaTeX for `tex_slackr`